jredmondson/GamsPlugins/README.md

 ## Windows

+### Install Unreal Engine 4.21 from Launcher
+  * From your Epic Games launcher, download the Unreal Engine 4.21

 ### For Users
   * Clone this repository to your computer (e.g., "git clone https://github.com/jredmondson/GamsPlugins.git")
   * Open the GamsPlugins.uproject file